ELEVATE NXT 2026 — Round 3

 • Advisory-only architecture — every entry attributable to a human decision-maker

-• Proprietary training corpus — power distribution operational data from prior engagements; cannot be replicated without equivalent domain access
+• Training corpus — cannot be replicated without domain access

 Technology Readiness